zeniuseducation/poly-euler/README.md

 actually use Lisp itself a lot*." - Eric Raymond, "How to Become a Hacker"

+## Rationales

+1. The need for benchmark for a particular euler problem in terms of speed
+2. Encouraging others to come up with faster/better solutions
+3. PE problems are good practice for optimising codes, which is critical skill in the era of big-data

 In every source code, time-elapsed for each solution will be listed.

 ## Performance Comparison on MBA i5 1.6GHz